Baking without Baker's Yeast

 Rather than using the traditional method of a long kneading to help prepare our dough for shaping we will demonstrate a gentle method which most people refer to now as 'stretch and fold .'

-While our shaped doughs are proving before being baked , Maggie will demonstrate how to use a sourdough starter to make brioche based savoury and sweet pastries.
+We then leave the doughs to rest for a few hours .
+During this time Maggie will demonstrate how to use a sourdough starter to make brioche based savoury and sweet pastries.

-Rick will then lead you through how to make one of the easiest loaves on the planet the 100% tinned rye .
-You'll be provided with a rye starter ( to keep your wheat starter company !! ) and notes about the process so you will be able to make this great, low in gluten , bread at home.
+Rick will then lead you through how to make one of the easiest loaves on the planet the 100% Rye Loaf.
+You'll be provided with a Rye Starter ( to keep your Wheat Starter company !! ) and notes about the process so you will be able to make this great , low in gluten , loaf at home .

-Over a drink and cake and biscuits mid afternoon there will be a chance to ask any question you like about bread making ( including about Yeasted bread if it will be helpful to you ) , and we will do our best to answer .
-Also Rick will explain a method known as baker's percentage which will help you calculate how much of the various ingredient's you need. to make your bread , when you are descended upon at home by all your friends who have got word that you make beautiful bread .
+On return to the bakery there will be a chance to ask any question you like about bread making ( including about Yeasted bread if it will be helpful to you ) , and we will do our best to answer .
+If there is interest , Rick can explain a method known as baker's percentage which will help you calculate how much of the various ingredient's you need. to make your bread , when you are descended upon at home by all your friends who have got word that you make beautiful bread .

-After our short 'office' break we'll resume by peeling into the oven your shaped doughs.
-As we load the doughs we'll explore different ways of slashing the dough, explain the reasons why the bread is slashed .
+As we load the doughs we'll explore different ways of slashing the dough, explaining the reasons why the bread is slashed .

 Our oven is very different to what most of you will bake in , so we will at this point take some time to discuss how best to use your own ovens to achieve the kind of breads you would like. ( Operating temperatures, use of steam, oven stone, cooking pots etc. )